AboeyWahab/AboeyWahab/README.md

 - 👋 Hi, I’m @AboeyWahab
 - 👀 I’m interested in frontend,wordpress development and data scientist enthusiast
-- 🌱 I’m currently learning javascript & programing for data scientist
+- 🌱 I’m currently learning javascript,php & programing for data scientist
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...